This is the reference manual for the component named postmodern, which is part of a library of the same name.

 stored connections with the exact same connect arguments.
 Defaults

-, which means there is no maximum.
+to NIL, which means there is no maximum.

 macro